Cervia: Salt extraction

 The salt production activity, known since Roman and Medieval times, grew in importance due to the changes made to the Po delta and the decline of salt production in Comacchio.
 Artisanal production was then replaced by industrial forms in 1959.
 However, the ancient Camillone saltworks remain, the last of the 144 production saltworks which were active up to 1959.
 It is still used for demonstration purposes to raise awareness about the activity of the salt workers.
 The fund can produce between 500 and 2,000 quintals of salt per season.

 Fishing

 The fishing activity is specialized in small-scale fishing with postal gear and in the breeding of mussels.
 The first activity is mainly oriented towards the direct sale of the catch and has developed in recent years allowing for a generalized renewal of the fleet.
 Mussel farming, which has been practiced since the 1980s, is instead favored by the environmental conditions of the Romagna coast.

 Tourism

 Cervia is mainly a destination for seaside tourism, with a coastline of 9 km of equipped beach, and has become one of the busiest tourist locations in Emilia Romagna.
 It has many restaurants, bed and breakfasts, and hotels, and is a popular vacation spot in the warm months.
 In 2017, it hosted a total of almost three million eight hundred thousand tourists.
 It is the fourth Italian center with the highest number of hotels: 371 for a total of 27,264 beds.

+Marriage of the Sea

+The Marriage of the Sea (Italian: Sposalizio del Mare) is an annual ceremony held in Cervia on the day of the Ascension.
+It is considered one of the city’s oldest traditional rites and symbolically celebrates the union between opposing natural elements, interpreted as a wish for serenity and prosperity.

+The origins of the celebration are linked to ancient propitiatory rituals connected with the sea, and the ceremony also recalls a similar rite historically practiced in the Republic of Venice until its fall in 1797.
+The Cervia tradition was instituted in 1445 by Cardinal Pietro Barbo, then Bishop of Cervia and later Pope Paul II, who, according to tradition, vowed to repeat every year the gesture of casting a ring into the sea after surviving a violent storm during a voyage.

+In the local Romagnol dialect the festival is known as la Sénsia, meaning simply “Ascension”.